Introduction to Clan Services

 };

-clan machines update test-machine SSH into your machine:
+clan machines update sally-laptop

-clan ssh test-machine and verify:
+clan ssh sally-laptop

 bat --version